More Rain Expected on Christmas

 What to Know

-The second in a series of holiday week storms brought a gift for anyone dreaming of a wet Christmas in Southern California.
+The second in a series of holiday week storms brought a gift for anyone dreaming of a wet and snowy Christmas in Southern California.

 Steady rain pushed into the region from the central California coast.
 The heaviest rain is expected Saturday night.